 Having a responsive site can boost Google search rankings.
+You might have heard that the top SEO agencies invest in content and keyword rankings to better the standing of a webpage online.
+What you might not have known is that there is another element that can boost the Google search rankings for your brand.
 Google’s goal is to get searchers the most useful information as quickly as possible.
 To make searches more effective for the nearly 2 billion worldwide smartphone users, Google has incorporated a new algorithm into its searches to place mobile-friendly sites at the top of search pages.
 The algorithm will check each page for RWD as well as load times and mobile best practices such as large text and spaced links.
 Google currently has over 67 percent of the market share, so optimizing your site to bend to Google’s rules can greatly enhance site traffic.

 Increase User Engagement

 As mentioned, search engines like Google want to give active users the most relevant search results possible.
 Google collects data with each search and carefully analyzes it to create a more-specific search algorithm.
 Site engagement, which is calculated using bounce and conversion rates, is one of the major factors considered in the data analysis.